-Insulin is very sensitive to sunlight, indoor lights, and to extremely hot or cold temperature.
+Insulin is very sensitive to sunlight, indoor lights, and to extremely hot or cold temperatures.

 Once open there are different storage needs for insulin.
 What does OPEN mean?
 This does NOT mean removed from the box.
 OPEN means the insulin cap is removed and the rubber stopper was punctured.